ikeandmike/subsDec/readme.md

 README

 PROGRAM:       SUBSTITUTION DECODER

 WRITTEN BY:    MICHAEL GIANCOLA

 CREATED ON:    08/06/2015

 LAST MODIFIED: 08/06/2015

-DESCRIPTION:   Decodes given text file, either by frequency analysis or using a Caesar cypher (not available yet).
+DESCRIPTION:   Decodes given text file, either by frequency analysis or using a Caesar cipher (not available yet).
 Eventually, I plan to allow the user to specify their own frequency table.

 Release Notes: